United States Special Operations Forces (): Organizational Structure and National Security Considerations

 - Command Structure and Component Units

-- Authorities Granted to U.S. Special Operations Command (USSOCOM) under Title X
+- Authorities Granted to U.S. Special Operations Command (USSOCOM) by Title X

 - Additional Responsibilities of U.S. Special Operations Command (USSOCOM)